itenium-be/CO2duino/exercises/display-sensor-data.md

 # Displaying the sensor data

-Ok, so we've got our sensor sending data to our computer over its `Serial` connection, now let's try displaying this data on the OLED display!
+Okay, so we've got our sensor sending data to our computer over its `Serial` connection, now let's try displaying this data on the OLED display!

 Your device should still be blinking "Hello" at you, play around with this to display the captured data instead.